 |Integrated Reasoning||30 Minutes||12||Multi-Source Reasoning, Graphics Interpretation, Two-Part Analysis, Table Analysis|

 |Verbal||65 Minutes||36||Reading Comprehension, Critical Reasoning, Sentence Correction|

-Beginning on July 11, 2017, the GMAT exam allows you to have the flexibility to select the order of the sections of the GMAT exam from three options:
+The GMAT allows you to have the flexibility to select the order of the sections of the GMAT exam from three options:

 The section order selection will take place at the test center on exam date, immediately prior to the start of the GMAT exam.